 Reconciliation statements are created after tallying transactions from a particular account with the transactions mentioned on the bank statement.
-Through reconciliation statement, you can even identify fraudulent cases such as that of money laundering.
+Through reconciliation statements, you can even identify fraudulent cases such as money laundering.
 It delineates a clear picture of the flow of money and helps organizations in their journey towards success.

 In any case, if you encounter a problem while adjusting account receivables in QuickBooks then feel free to contact us.